hazemembaby/Scripts/Public Folders/ValidateEXOMePf/ValidateEXOMePf.md

     - MePf GUID
 4. Content Public folder mailbox across the public folder & its dumpster is different
 5. EntryId & DumpsterEntryID values are not mapped properly on the public folder & its dumpster
-6. Directory based edge blocking status
-7. Routing address “mail.onmicrosoft.com” existence in case of on-premises PFs
+6. Routing address “mail.onmicrosoft.com” existence in case of on-premises PFs
-8. Mail-enabled public folder health if MEPfProxyGuid was null
+7. Mail-enabled public folder health if MEPfProxyGuid was null

 ## Syntax